 Any power or duty of the Chair in relation to the conduct of a meeting may be exercised by the person presiding at the meeting.
-For the purpose of this Standing Order, "meeting" means any meeting of the Authority or of a Committee or a Sub-Committee of the Authority.
+For this Standing Order, "meeting" means any meeting of the Authority or of a committee or a Sub-Committee of the Authority.